-Many mornings she woke up, turned the lights on, loudly sifted through dresser drawers, and burst through doors in a focused rush to get to work.
+But many mornings, she woke up, turned the lights on, loudly sifted through dresser drawers, and burst through doors in a focused rush to get to work.
 She operated completely unaware of the disruption she made.
 My friend would lie in bed angry that his morning sleep was disrupted.
 Each held the other to a double standard.
-Each one expected the other to uphold standards that they broke a moment later.
+Each one expected the other to uphold standards that they both broke.
 Such attitudes can attack the foundation of even the strongest marriages.
 Here are 7 common double standards in marriage and ways to avoid them.

 One spouse’s parents receive more attention, have concessions made for them, or are always welcome.
 When the in-laws come around, the attitudes change.
-Extended family dynamics and a rigidity to change can cause significant marital stress.
+Extended family dynamics and inflexibility can cause significant marital stress.

 How to Avoid: Focus on why your spouse may have a double standard.
-In what ways are they pressured by their family?
-Are they intimidated by yours?
-Discuss it with them.
+In what ways is she pressured by her family?
+Is she intimidated by yours?
+Discuss it with her.
 Be sure to explain how and why it hurts you and your family.

-One person buys a lot of things for themselves; many are frivolous.
-Yet, they are critical when the other makes similar purchases.
+Maybe your wife buys a lot of things for herself, and it feels frivolous to you, yet she is critical when you make similar purchases.
 It’s important to come to an agreement regarding financial choices.

 How to Avoid: This takes a lot of dialogue, budgeting, and a financial plan.
 Meet with a financial advisor.
-Take time together to go over the types of purchases that are appropriate — or not.
-If there are core issues of distrust and/or resentment regarding money, they need to be dealt with.
+Take time together to go over the types of purchases that are and aren’t appropriate.
+If there are core issues of distrust and/or resentment regarding money, deal with it.

-There can be several double standards here.
-One goes out with their friends all the time while criticizing any time the other does the same.
-Another scenario is having disdain for a spouse’s friends while overlooking the imperfections of their own friends.
-Lastly, one may have strict rules about their spouse having friends of the opposite sex while not applying the same rules to themselves.
+There can be several double standards in marriage here.
+One spouse goes out with her friends all the time while criticizing any time the other does the same.
+Another scenario is having disdain for a spouse’s friends while overlooking the imperfections in your own.
+Lastly, some spouses have strict rules about a spouse having friends of the opposite sex while not applying the same rules to themselves.

 How to Avoid: In general, try to treat the other’s friends well.
 Discuss the subject openly, listen, and show grace.
 Setting a schedule for equal time may be a good place to start.
 If either one has a friend or friends who are a bad influence, there may be a need to discontinue those friendships.
 Understand that this is a hard thing to ask your spouse to do.
 Be patient and give it time.

-This normally breaks down into gender roles.
-Certain jobs around the house are considered a man’s or woman’s job.
-If a wife makes dinner, it’s expected.
-When a husband makes dinner, he is going above and beyond.
-When a husband takes out the garbage, he is doing what he is supposed to do; when a wife does it, she is picking up the slack.
+This often breaks down into gender roles.
+Some people consider certain jobs around the house to be “a man’s” or “woman’s” job.
+They think that if a wife makes dinner, it’s expected, but when a husband makes dinner, he’s going above and beyond.
+Or they think a husband who takes out the garbage is doing what he is supposed to do; but when a wife does it, she is picking up the slack.
 Now if those roles are clearly delegated, it isn’t a double standard.
-Having those expectations, without an agreement, is where the problem arises.
+But having those expectations without an agreement is where the problem arises.

 How to Avoid: Divide the chores so the workload is even.
 Consider rotating chores if there is disagreement about who does what.

 We all hurt one another.
-However, when one spouse wants the other to quickly let go of a hurt they caused while dragging it out when the roles are reversed, constitutes a double standard.
+However, when one spouse wants the other to quickly let go of a hurt he or she caused while dragging it out when the roles are reversed, it’s a double standard.

 How to Avoid: Set rules for how you argue and reconcile with one another.
 Having boundaries and guidelines surrounding conflict can make all the difference.